How to Introduce Yourself in an Interview: Tips for a Great First Impression

 A well-delivered introduction is crucial, but it’s equally important to avoid common pitfalls that can weaken your first impression.
 Let us have a look at those ahead.

-Knowing how to introduce yourself in an interview also means being aware of potential missteps that could detract from your message or even raise red flags with the interviewer.
+Knowing how to introduce yourself in an interview also means avoiding common mistakes people tend to make.
+Certain missteps could detract from your message or even raise red flags with the interviewer.

 Let’s walk through some common mistakes to avoid so that you present yourself as polished, professional, and prepared.